microsoft/GraphEngine/doc/DemoApps/SSSP.md

 }
 ```

-As shown in the tsl script shown above, the _SSSPCell_ has an integer
-field _distance_ indicating its distance to the source vertex.
-We will
-initially set it to the maximum positive value of 32-bit integer.
-The
-second field _parent_ is the cell id of the vertex from which the
-shortest path is routed.
-The field _neighbors_ stores the cell ids of
-its neighbors.

-Now we define two types of messages for the computation:
+Now we define two types of messages for the computation: _StartSSSPMessage_ and
-_StartSSSPMessage_ and _DistanceUpdatingMessage_. _StartSSSPMessage_
-is used to initialize an SSSP computation.
-It is a simple struct
+_DistanceUpdatingMessage_. _StartSSSPMessage_ is used to initialize an SSSP
-containing only the cell id of the source vertex.
-A GE
+computation.
+It is a simple struct containing only the cell id of the source
-client can kick off the computation by sending a _StartSSSPMessage_ to
+vertex.
+A GE client can kick off the computation by sending a _StartSSSPMessage_
-all GE servers.
-Receiving this message, servers will check
+to all GE servers.
+Receiving this message, the servers will check whether the
-whether the specified source vertex is in its _LocalStorage_.
-If this
+specified source vertex is in its _LocalStorage_.
+If this is the case, it will
-is the case, it will load the source vertex's adjacent vertices and
+load the source vertex's adjacent vertices and propagates
-propagates _DistanceUpdatingMessages_ to its neighbors.
+_DistanceUpdatingMessages_ to its neighbors.
 On receiving a
-_DistanceUpdatingMessage_, a vertex will check whether its distance
+_DistanceUpdatingMessage_, a vertex will check whether its distance can be
-can be updated according to the received shortest distance.
-The
+updated according to the received shortest distance.
+The corresponding TSL
-corresponding tsl script is shown below.
+protocols are shown below.

 ```C#
 protocol StartSSSP